Capital One & Khan Academy’s free financial literacy course

 Unit 6: Insurance

 Insurance can be a complex topic.
 There are so many types of insurance to know about—not to mention all the insurance jargon you have to decode.
 But insurance plays a vital role in safeguarding your financial future.
 And it’s crucial that you know how to make informed decisions about insurance.
-Gain the vital knowledge and tools you need to secure your financial future and peace of mind with these nine lessons:
+Gain the vital knowledge and tools you need to help secure your financial future and peace of mind with these nine lessons:

 1. What is risk and how to manage it